1. If a student has approached a woman, he shall slay in

-5. If he has committed a bestial crime, he shall give a white
+5. If he has committed a brutal crime, he shall give a white

 bull (to a Brâhmana).
 5

-6. The guilt incurred by a bestial crime with a cow, has
+6. The guilt incurred by a brutal crime with a cow, has been

-been explained by the (rule regarding) the killing of a female
+explained by the (rule regarding) the killing of a female of

 7. A student breaks his vow by performing funeral rites,